akinsam23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-Created a script that adds execute permission to the owner and the group owner, and read permission to other users to the file hello.

 7- Created a s script that adds execute permissions to the owner, group and others for the file hello

+8- Created the 8-james_bond file for giving the permisson to read write and execute to only the others group using the chmod 007 hello command